ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 }

 void loop() {
-  // read the input analog voltage int analogValue = analogRead(pot);
+  // read the input analog voltage (will be a value between 0 and 1023) int analogValue = analogRead(pot);
-  //map this value to a value between 0 and 255
-  //so that we can write it to the LED analogValue = map(analogValue, 0, 1023, 0, 255);
+  //map this value to a value between 0 and 255 analogValue = map(analogValue, 0, 1023, 0, 255);
   analogWrite(led, analogValue);
 }